 Like a dress I love a jumpsuit because it is the one outfit done and dusted.
 The same rule applies, if it is strappy then wear a loose button up shirt over the top.
 Or select a nice lightweight material jumpsuit that has short sleeves and buttons up to the neck.
 Make sure it isn't figure hugging and that the pants are loose fitting.

 If you don't have a shrug then a loose fitting button up shirt is great to wear over tops that might be considered revealing.
 You can just tie a knot at the front and voila you have an instant light weight shrug/cardigan.

 Since Punjab is icy cold in Winter a cardigan just won't cut it so a light weight trench coat is a must.
 So that it can get you through both the cool and freezing weather be sure to pack a duster coat so that it can be worn through all the seasons.
 Just add extra layers underneath when it is at the coldest.
 This saves space in your suitcase by packing just the one coat.
 It is also the perfect coat for the plane as you don't want to lug a heavy coat around.
 Boohoo sells some great lightweight duster coats which is where I purchased mine from.
 Though just be sure you don't pack something that is too light like silk.
 I wore a polyester coat through Winter and it worked fine.
 I just wore two layers of clothes underneath.
 Now that it is warming up I can still wear it in the evenings when it is a little cooler.

 If you prefer to dress like a local you can wear a kurti with leggings or the Punjabi Suit.
 Which consists of a short length kurti known as a kameez, salwar pants and a dupatta.
-Read more about the different traditional attire worn in Punjab in my post The Many Fashion's Of Punjabi Women.
+Read more about the different traditional attire worn in Punjab in my post below.